 Titles are broken down into categories including Action & Adventure, Comedy, Documentary, Drama, Foreign Films, Horror, Kids and Family, Sci-Fi & Fantasy, Thriller, Classics, Romance, War & Westerns.
 A search feature is also available to make finding out if a specific title is available much easier.

 If you decide to cancel Sling TV, whether that’s for good or just for a little while, you’ll still have something to watch.
 The service has a selection of free content that provides more than 100 hours of movies and TV shows including Wrecked, The Detour, Good Behavior, and Flip or Flop.
-This content is only available to previous subscribers (though even using the free trial counts) and is currently only available on Roku devices, though the company intends to add support for more devices in the future, and may even open up its free offerings to everyone at some point.
+A recent initiative brings Blockbuster into the fold, with the ancient peddlar of VHS rentals offering a free “flashback” film every Friday, no payment necessary.

 Learning how to wade through a new layout is something that pains any service hopper, so it came as no surprise that Sling TV felt a little awkward at first.
 But in less than a day, we became accustomed.